michalis11892/picoscopeDataLogger/README.md

 Simple python code that provides an interface (set of macros & GUI [WIP]) for picoscopes to be used for extended data logging beyond the current functionality of proprietary software

 ## Pre-requisites:
-In order to effectively use this code, you should install the following python packages through pip:
+In order to effectively use this code (without GUI), you should install the following python packages through pip:
 - numpy
 - picosdk

-And, optionally, for the examples in main.py
+And, optionally, for the examples in main_examples.py
 - matplotlib

+Users wishing to use the GUI interface should also definitely install,
+- PyQt5
+- matplotlib

-Users should also make sure that they have the correct drivers and SDK installed for their respective PicoScope.
+Users should also make sure that they have the correct SDK installed for their respective PicoScope.
-These can be found in the official PicoTech website, [*here*](https://www.picotech.com/downloads)
+This can be found in the official PicoTech website, [*here*](https://www.picotech.com/downloads)

-**IMPORTANT:** Please make sure that your python architecture and your installed PicoScope driver architecture are the same, if this is not the case then the software will fail to identify any connected units.
+**IMPORTANT:** Please make sure that your python architecture and your installed PicoScope SDK architecture are the same, if this is not the case then the software will fail to identify any connected units.

 ## Basics:
 There are 3 available data capture modes,